 How to Register

-Step 4: Place the sticker on your bike.
+Step 5: Place the sticker on your bike in a visible location.

 - Registering your bike is free and provides proof that it belongs to you.